Funding Agency | Deutsche Forschungsgemeinschaft (DFG) |

 Partner | University Konstanz, University Stuttgart, Fraunhofer ITWM, Rechenzentrum für Versorgungsnetze Wehr GmbH |

-Dates | 2022 – 2025 |
+Dates | 2022 – 2026 |

 The goal of the subproject is the development and analysis of structure-preserving approximations for low-temperature subnetworks with fixed flow direction and their application in state estimation for model predictive control.
-The targeted data (snapshot) based reduction under compatibility constraints includes Galerkin projections for spatial discretization and model order reduction as well as complexity reduction for the nonlinearities.
+The targeted data (snapshot) based reduction under compatibility constraints include Galerkin projections for spatial discretization and model order reduction as well as complexity reduction for the nonlinearities.

 MathEnergy — Mathematical key techniques for energy networks in a state of change